Asraf-JS/M365-Copilot-Workshop/01-copilot-fundamentals/README.md

 Before we start using Copilot, it helps to understand what it actually is, what you're paying for, and the key terms you'll keep hearing.

+> **Prompts to try:** See [prompts.md](./prompts.md) for research prompts, model comparison exercises, and a consolidation prompt to wrap up your notes.

 ---

 ## What is Microsoft Copilot?